Collaborative piano and accompaniment

 Singers

-Being a singer’s pianist is a dynamic and creative role, not a subordinate slog.
+Being a singer’s pianist is a dynamic and creative role, not a subordinate thing.
 I’m imagining the singer’s text unfolding as I play and “acting the story out through the piano.”
 I’m also secretly a bit of a pilot, giving the singer flexibility around certain words and moving them towards the key word of the phrase.
 They don’t usually notice – or if they do they don’t tell me – but I know it makes a difference.

 Piano duo